 Environmental Biology at Cornerstone is hands-on, mind-on.
 Our course spend as much time outdoors as they do inside the classroom.
 Courses are designed to develop practical field skills in environmental biology to prepare students for careers in a variety of fields.

-Graduates have found careers in many different environmental biology fields.
-Our students are working with the Environmental Protection Agency, national parks as educational interpreters, state fish and wildlife agencies, environmental consulting firms, environmental chemistry laboratories, and at nature and outdoor education centers.
+- Career Opportunities: Our students are working with the Environmental Protection Agency, national parks as educational interpreters, state fish and wildlife agencies, environmental consulting firms, environmental chemistry laboratories, and at nature and outdoor education centers.
 For many careers in this field, graduate school is a requirement and students should be thinking that direction coming into the program.
 In addition, graduates have received placement in graduate programs at top tier universities such as Duke University and University of Miami.

 Download a sample degree plan for a major in Environmental Biology.

 100% of Cornerstone University's traditional undergraduate students complete an internship experience.

 Environmental biology majors have received hands-on, professional training as interns with these organizations:

 - Michigan DNR Fish Division

 In addition to completing the university's core curriculum, the Bachelor of Science in Environmental Biology degree requires the following classes: